Our free extracurricular activities include:

 For those interested in practicing their Spanish, a language and cultural exchange group has also been formed.
 It is made up of trainee-teachers, and students studying English or Spanish.
 Students take turns practicing language and sharing about their culture.
 With over 2000 Mexican learners of English as a foreign language, you are sure to obtain a real cultural and linguistic interchange.
 This walking tour activity takes place every Saturday at the main building of the EFL school.

-Some exciting activities during the summer months are the walking and bus tours.
-These are open to all people, so our students join with other vacationers.
+Some exciting activities during the summer months are walking and bus tours.
+These are open to everyone, so our students join with other vacationers.
 The tour visits many places and sites of interest around the city.
 Since Guadalajara sports a wealth of beautiful architecture and historical buildings, these tours are very worthwhile.
-Most of the sites visited are located in the downtown area, as are we.
-There are also tours to other parts of the city and some little known, but very important sites.
+Most of the sites visited are located downtown, as are we.
+There are also tours to other parts of the city and some little-known but very important sites.
 The tour guide informs the participants about the significance and cultural points of the different sites.
 The great thing about these tours is that they are completely FREE.
 They are conducted on various days of the week.
 During your stay, we update our students on the different tour options so that they can take advantage of them.

 Mexican cooking (homestay program):

-We encourage our families to have the students learn to prepare a traditional Mexican meal for lunch while in their home on Mondays.
+We encourage our families to have the students learn to prepare a traditional Mexican meal for lunch while in their homes on Mondays.
 We know of NO OTHER program that promotes this.
-Once you choose the dish you want to make from our Mexican recipe guide, your host family will provide you with the ingredients, support, encouragement and warmth to help you make a traditional feast.
+Once you choose the dish you want to make from our Mexican recipe guide, your host family will provide you with the ingredients, support, encouragement, and warmth to help you make a traditional feast.

 One of the most valuable aspects of gaining your TEFL Certification and/or Teaching in Mexico is the opportunity to really live the culture of this beautiful land.
-An important part of our TEFL program is that we provide our students with just such an opportunity.
-In addition to the wide variety of cultural events that take place here in the historical downtown area, which are absolutely free of charge, we organize field trips to certain areas of special interest.
-Flexibility is a key feature in our program.
+An essential part of our TEFL program is that we provide our students with just such an opportunity.
+In addition to the wide variety of cultural events that take place here in the historic downtown area, which is absolutely free of charge, we organize field trips to certain areas of special interest.
+Flexibility is a key feature of our program.